bpptkg/bulletin/README.md

 # Bulletin Web Services

-This project aim to make WebObs MC3 bulletin, SeisComP, and BPPTKG seismic bulletin database in sync.
+This project aims to make WebObs MC3 bulletin, SeisComP, and BPPTKG seismic bulletin database in sync.
 We make the web services to enable concurrent heavy processing can run in the background and sync the events via scheduler.